php-etl/documentation/content/feature/rejection/_index.en.md

 ## Installation

-This plugin is already integrated into the Satellite package, so you can't require it with the composer.
+This plugin is already integrated into the Satellite package, so you can't require it with composer.

 ## Usage